-Respondent Burden - Public reporting burden for this BE-15C form is estimated to vary from 1 to 3 hours per response, with an average of 1.75 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, 4600 Silver Hill Road, Washington, DC 20233; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0042, Washington, DC 20503.
+Respondent Burden - Public reporting burden for this BE-15C form is estimated to vary from 1 to 3 hours per response, with an average of 2.25 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, 4600 Silver Hill Road, Washington, DC 20233; and to the Office of Management and Budget, Paperwork Reduction Project 0608-0034, Washington, DC 20503.

 Confidentiality - The Act provides that your report to this Bureau is CONFIDENTIAL and may be used only for analytical or statistical purposes.
 Without your prior written permission, the information filed in your report CANNOT be presented in a manner that allows it to be individually identified.
 Your report CANNOT be used for purposes of taxation, investigation, or regulation.
 Copies retained in your files are immune from legal process.
+Per the Cybersecurity Enhancement Act of 2015, your data are protected from cybersecurity risks through secure monitoring of the BEA information systems.